Reliability and validity of the Cystic Fibrosis Questionnaire-Revised for children and parents in Turkey: Cross-sectional study

 YÜKSEL H., YILMAZ Ö., DOĞRU ERSÖZ D., KARADAĞ B. T., Unal F., Quittner A. L.

-• Anahtar Kelimeler: Cystic Fibrosis Questionnaire-Revised, Cystic fibrosis, Validity, Reliability
+• Keywords: Cystic Fibrosis Questionnaire-Revised, Cystic fibrosis, Validity, Reliability

 Purpose: The purpose of study was to translate Cystic Fibrosis Questionnaire-Revised (CFQ-R) into Turkish for children with cystic fibrosis (CF) and evaluate its reliability and validity.
 This is the first CF-specific health-related quality of life (HRQOL) measure validated in a Muslim country.
 Methods: Fifty-one children aged 6-13 years treated at four centers in Turkey and 30 parents participated in this cross-sectional study.
 Demographic characteristics and disease severity parameters were recorded for all participants.
 All participants completed the parent or child versions of CFQ-R and KINDL questionnaires at enrollment.
 Reliability and construct validity analysis were carried out.
 Results: Both children and parents endorsed a range of responses, with no evidence of floor or ceiling effects.
 Item-to-total correlations indicated that most items were more highly correlated with their intended scale than competing scales.
 Good internal consistency was found for majority of child and parent scales.
 CFQ-R scales correlated significantly with clinical indices of disease severity.
 Good evidence of convergent validity with a generic HRQOL scale was found.
 Conclusion: Turkish versions of CFQ-R Child and Parent instruments have demonstrated adequate reliability and validity and can be utilized in clinical trials or integrated into clinical evaluation and follow-up of Turkish children with CF. © 2012 Springer Science+Business Media B.V.